 Bay State CAP for SSI Applicants and Recipients

-Massachusetts has a special program where certain SSI applicants and recipients can automatically qualify for SNAP when they contact the Social Security office.
-This is called “Bay State CAP” which is a “consolidated application project” between DTA and SSA.
+Massachusetts has a special SNAP program where certain SSI applicants and recipients can automatically apply for SNAP when they contact their Social Security office.
+This is called “Bay State CAP,” a “consolidated application project” for SSI recipients seeking SNAP.

 - you are an SSI applicant likely to be approved for SSI within 30 days, or you are an SSI recipient and SSA is doing a review (redetermination) of your SSI benefits;